sontek/monkeystud/README.md

     a:S:1000
     b:S:1000
     a:A:4
+    b:A:4
     a:D:xx
     b:D:xx
     a:U:2c
     b:U:7d
     a:C:0
-    b:B:4
+    b:B:8
     a:F:0
-    b:W:8
+    b:W:16

 Meaning, player A and player B sit with 1000 chips each.
-Player A antes 4 chips, each is dealt a hole card face down, player A is dealt the duece of clubs, B is dealt the seven of diamonds, player A checks, B bets 32, A folds, B wins 8 chips.
+Each player antes 4 chips, each is dealt a hole card face down, player A is dealt the duece of clubs, B is dealt the seven of diamonds, player A checks, B bets 8, A folds, B wins 16 chips.

 To implement a bot, first get a copy of the game: